INN/responsive-tables/README.md

     }());
     </script>

-Be sure to replace `http://yourdomain.com/path/to/index.html` with the actual URL of your table.
+Be sure to replace `http://yourdomain.com/path/to/index.html` with the actual URL of your table, and to replace `http://yourdomain.com/path/to/pym.js` with the location of the `pym.js` file on your site.

 ## Troubleshooting

 **Data in wrong column**:

-Are the simplified labels in your `config.json` entirely lowercase and without capitals or underscores?
+Are the simplified labels in your `config.json` composed only of lowercase letters, numbers, and dashes?

 **No data shows**: